-As a company that reimagines digital engagement for the physical world, we are working with various industries including CPG brands like Nestle and Nike to help them build contactless ecosystems with QR Codes and NFC at the center.
+As a company that reimagines digital engagement for the physical world, we are working with various industries, including CPG brands like Nestle and Revlon to help them build contactless ecosystems with QR Codes and NFC at the center.

 Some of the questions we commonly encounter with CPG brands are –